An elementary introduction to information geometry: Abstract

 \section{Abstract}

-We describe the fundamental differential-geometric structures of information manifolds, state the fundamental theorem of information geometry, and illustrate some uses of these information manifolds in information sciences.
-The exposition is self-contained by concisely introducing the necessary concepts of differential geometry with proofs omitted for brevity.
+In this survey, we describe the fundamental differential-geometric structures of information manifolds, state the fundamental theorem of information geometry, and illustrate some use cases of these information manifolds in information sciences.
+The exposition is self-contained by concisely introducing the necessary concepts of differential geometry, but proofs are omitted for brevity.